bitfwdcommunity/Gitgrant-bitfwd-community/StudyDefi.md

     This approach works well for projects making social, political or environmental impact as well as those supporting communities, nurturing nascent organizations and designing governance models.

 While developing out our DApp [dedge.exchange](https://dedge.exchange), we encountered a lot of friction, knowledge gaps, and "gotchas".
 This ultimately caused us to lose a lot of development time, and noticed a lot of other developers were facing a similar problem as well.
-And so we decided to launch MoonNet to help streamline the developer experience for building out Defi protocols.
+And so we decided to launch a bunch of blogposts (https://studydefi.com) and developer tools (https://money-legos.studydefi.com)

 # Origin story questions: